Updated: June 05, 2025

 The following are the main types of single skin properties:

-If the property you’re interested in has any of these elements, then you will need to seek specialist mortgage advice.
-This is where we can help.
+If the property you’re interested in has any of these elements, you will need to seek specialist mortgage advice.
+We can help with this.

-We can match you with a broker who specialises in single skin property mortgages.
-They will maximise your chances of getting approved for a mortgage and securing the best interest rate on offer.
+We can match you with a broker who specialises in single-skin property mortgages.
+They will maximise your chances of getting approved for a mortgage and securing the best interest rate available.

 Maximise your chance of approval with specialist advice from a mortgage expert.